DrBenton/BeforeAfterControllersHooksBundle/README.md

 namespace AppBundle\Controller;

-use Rougemine\Bundle\BeforeAfterControllersHooksBundle\Annotation\BeforeControllerHook as BeforeHook;
+use DrBenton\Bundle\BeforeAfterControllersHooksBundle\Annotation\BeforeControllerHook as BeforeHook;
-use Rougemine\Bundle\BeforeAfterControllersHooksBundle\Annotation\AfterControllerHook as AfterHook;
+use DrBenton\Bundle\BeforeAfterControllersHooksBundle\Annotation\AfterControllerHook as AfterHook;
 use Symfony\Bundle\FrameworkBundle\Controller\Controller;
 use Sensio\Bundle\FrameworkExtraBundle\Configuration\Template;

 class BooksController extends Controller
 {
     /**
-     * The Controller 'checkBooksAvailability()' method will be triggered before this Controller action:
+     * The Controller 'checkBooksAvailability()' method will be triggered
+     * before this Controller action:
      *
      * @BeforeHook("checkBooksAvailability")
      * @Template()